makarella1/house-marketplace/README.md

 <br />
 Talking about another new library that I've used - DaisyUI.
 To cut the long story short, I didn't like it.
 It's impossible to use it in combination with Tailwind and CSS modules.
 It pushed me to write weird code just to make it work.
-Frankly speaking, I feel that component libraries are not my thing, I'll probably never use DaisyUI again, not to mention MUI.
+Frankly speaking, I feel that component libraries are not my thing, I'll probably never use DaisyUI again.
 <br />
 <br />
 However, I enjoyed the process of learning new tools and consolidating my previous knowledge, the project itself was exciting.